-CT/MRI LI-RADS® v2017 Reporting
+CT/MRI LI-RADS® v2018 Reporting:

 Untreated observation Reporting requirement Recommended report content No observation Should be reported in Impression.
 "There are no reportable LI-RADS observations."
 LR-NC Must be reported in Impression.
 Provide causative technical limitations or artifacts, and work-up suggestions.
 LR-1 LR-2 Summarize in aggregate OR Report in Impression if: was suspicious nodule on the antecedent ultrasound or was LR-4, -5, or -M on prior.
 Provide category range and approximate number of observations.
 If downgrading from prior exam, provide rationale.
 LR-3 Report in Impression if: no higher category observations or was LR-4, LR-5, or LR-M on prior.
 Provide major features, growth, and contributory ancillary features.
 Indicate relevant change since prior.
 LR-4 LR-5 LR-M Must be reported in Findings and Impression.
 May summarize in aggregate for clarity.
 Provide major features, growth, contributory ancillary & other features.
 Indicate relevant change since prior.
-For LR-5: Indicate if LR-5g or LR-5us.
-LR-TIV Must be reported in Findings and Impression.
-Indicate likely etiology (HCC, non-HCC, unsure); describe vessel(s) involved.
-Treated observation Reporting requirement Recommended report content LR-TR Nonevaluable Must be reported in Findings and Impression.
+For LR-M: indicate likely etiology if possible (see page 23) LR-TIV Must be reported in Findings and Impression.
+Indicate likely etiology (see page 21); describe vessel(s) involved and categorize parenchymal mass if any Treated observation Reporting requirement Recommended report content LR-TR Nonevaluable Must be reported in Findings and Impression.
 Provide causative technical limitations or artifacts, and work-up suggestions.
 LR-TR Nonviable LR-TR Equivocal LR-TR Viable Must be reported in Findings and Impression.
 May summarize in aggregate for clarity.
 Provide pretreatment category and size, current response category.
 For TR viable or equivocal: Report viable tumor size (or range if in aggregate), criteria for viability, and change since prior.